Spanish orthography: Capitalization

 Capitalization in Spanish is sparse compared to English.

-In general, only personal and place names, some abbreviations (e.g. Sr. López, but señor López); the first word (only) in the title of a book, movie, song, etc. (except when the title contains only two words, then the second word is also sometimes capitalized); and the first word in a sentence are capitalized, as are names of companies, government bodies, celebrations, periodicals, etc. Some geographical names have a capitalized article: El Salvador, but los Estados Unidos.
+In general, only personal and place names, some abbreviations (e.g. Sr. López, but señor López); the first word of the title of a book, movie, song; and the first word in a sentence are capitalized.
+The names of companies, government bodies, and celebrations are usually capitalized.
+Some geographical names have a capitalized article: El Salvador, but los Estados Unidos.
 Capitalized article is also used in names of periodicals, such as El País, El Nuevo Diario.
 Some nouns have capital letters when used in a special administrative sense: Estado 'state' (sovereign polity), but estado 'state' (political division; condition).
 Nomenclature terms in geographical names are written in lowercase: el mar Mediterráneo 'the Mediterranean Sea'.
 According to the current Ortografía, geographical names of the type "nomenclature term + adjective from another name of the same geographical object" are not capitalized at all: la península ibérica 'the Iberian Peninsula', because ibérica comes from Iberia, another name of the same peninsula (although mainly used in a historical context).

-Adjectives from geographical names, names of nationalities or languages are not capitalized, nor (in standard style) are days of the week and months of the year.
+Adjectives from geographical names, names of nationalities or languages are not capitalized, nor are days of the week and months of the year.